-One is just about the tools, techniques of how to build in the rustic style.
-The Other is about using natural materials and rustic approaches to develop personal creativity.
+in-studio workshops about the tools, materials and techniques of how to build in the rustic style.

 Daniel Mack has been working with sticks, saplings, logs, bark and driftwood for 25 years to make furniture, rustic architectural elements and small, simple objects.
 He has written five books on the techniques and attitudes of working rustic.
 He has learned about the 'language' of natural materials which he shares in this workshop, "Rustic is really a way of saying something about beauty, nature, longing and your place in the world.
 It's much more than just furniture".